probmods/probmods2/exercises/14-bayesian-data-analysis.md

 We saw in this chapter how to analyze our Bayesian models of cognition by using Bayesian statistical techniques.
 Pick either the enriched bias coin model or the generalized enriched bias coin model.
 What phenomena was it able to capture?
 What wasn’t it able to capture?
 How can you tell?
 Do you have an idea for a better model?

+<--
 ## Exercise 2: Bayes in the head vs. Bayes in the notebook.

 We’ve seen in this chapter how we can precisely separate assumptions about our computational-level theory of cognition from the assumptions that go into analyzing our data (and our theory).
 In this exercise, we will try to go between the two ways of looking at these things: by going from a theory and analysis in words, to a theory and analysis in Church (and back).

-Consider the reflectance and luminance model from Chapter 4.
+Consider the [reflectance and luminance model](https://probmods.org/v2/chapters/04-patterns-of-inference.html#a-case-study-in-modularity-visual-perception-of-surface-color) from Chapter 4.
 This model captured the illusion of increased reflectance in terms of explaining away the observed luminance by the observed decrease in illumination (caused by the shadow).
 Here is the model again

 ~~~~
-(define observed-luminance 3.0)

-(define samples
-   (mh-query
-    1000 10

-    (define reflectance (gaussian 1 1))
-    (define illumination (gaussian 3 0.5))
+var observedLuminance = 3;

+var reflectancePosterior = Infer({method: 'MCMC', samples: 10000}, function() {
+  var reflectance = gaussian({mu: 1, sigma: 1})
+  var illumination = gaussian({mu: 3, sigma: 1})
-    (define luminance (* reflectance illumination))
+  var luminance = reflectance * illumination
+  // observe(Gaussian({mu: luminance, sigma: 1}), observedLuminance) // observe luminance
+  // observe(Gaussian({mu: 0.5, sigma: 1}), illumination); // observe shadow

-    reflectance
+  return reflectance

-    ;true))
-    (condition (= luminance (gaussian observed-luminance 0.1))))) ; luminance is a property of the scene
-    ;(condition (= illumination (gaussian 0.5  0.1))) this illumination represents the shadow

-(display (list "Mean reflectance:" (mean samples)))
-(hist samples "Reflectance")
+});

+print(expectation(reflectancePosterior))
+viz(reflectancePosterior)
 ~~~~

-Here I have included a commented true condition to make it easy for you to explore this model.

 A. Warmup: What does the prior for reflectance look like?
-How does the prior change when we condition on the observed luminance?
-What happens when you condition on the observed shadow as well?
+How does the posterior shift when we observe luminance?
+What happens when you observe the shadow as well?

-Just as a reminder, the illusion is observed in the model when we condition on this statement about illumination (condition (= illumination (gaussian 0.5 0.1))), which is a stand-in for the effect of the shadow from the cylinder on the scene.

 B. How many parameters does this model of perception have?
-(Hint: Go through each define and condition: Are the constituent variables of the statements (a) modeling assumptions or (b) part of the experimental setup / manipulation) For all of the variables you’ve categorized as (a), which ones do you think refer to aspects of the perceptual system and which refer to aspects of the environment?
+(Hint: Go through each `var` and `observe` statement: Are the constituent variables of the statements (a) modeling assumptions or (b) part of the experimental setup / manipulation) For all of the variables you’ve categorized as (a), which ones do you think refer to aspects of the perceptual system and which refer to aspects of the environment?
 What do you think these parameters represent in terms of the perceptual system or environment?
 (Feel free to use super general, even colloquial, terms to answer this.)

 C. Replace the hard-coded parameters of this model with variables, defined outside the query.
 Give them the most intuitive names you can fashion.
 Use this starter (pseudo) code.

 ~~~~
-(define parameter1 ...)
-(define parameter2 ...)
-;...
-​
-(define observed-luminance 3.0)
-​
-(query
-​
- (define reflectance (gaussian 1 1))
- (define illumination (gaussian 3 0.5))
+var parameter1 = ...
+var parameter2 = ...
+// ...

+var observedLuminance = 3;

+var reflectancePosterior = Infer({method: 'MCMC', samples: 10000}, function() {
+  var reflectance = gaussian({mu: 1, sigma: 1})
+  var illumination = gaussian({mu: 3, sigma: 1})
- (define luminance (* reflectance illumination))
+  var luminance = reflectance * illumination
-​
+  // observe luminance
+  observe(Gaussian({mu: luminance, sigma: 1}), observedLuminance)
- reflectance
+  return reflectance
-​
- (= luminance (gaussian observed-luminance 0.1))))
+});

+print(expectation(reflectancePosterior))
+viz(reflectancePosterior)
 ~~~~

 D. Are all of these parameters independent?
 (If you had to specify values for them, would you have to consider values of other parameters when specifying them?)
 If two are not independent, can you think of a reparameterization that would be more independent?
 (Hint: If you have two non-independent parameters, you could keep only one of them and introduce a parameter specifying the relation between the two.
 E.g., two points that are linearly associated can be expressed as an one of them and the distance between them).